‘I fell over many times but kept going’: You can start cycling at any age - tips for beginner cyclists

 Your local bike shop will be a fountain on knowledge when it comes to ensuring that you get the right bike to start off with.
 If you prefer to do a bit of homework before you start shopping, ensure to read our road bike size guide to help find a frame that fits.

-Even if you know your size, your local bike shop will be able to sense check your calculations and make sure the bike fits you, help you get set up on it, probably offer you a free six month service, and be there to help you out when you've got questions.
+Even if you know your size, your local bike shop will be able to sense check your calculations and make sure the bike is comfortable, help you get set up on it, probably offer you a free six month service, and be there to help you out when you've got questions.

 Expertise and advice now will save you cash in the long run.

-But if you're wondering what else is out there a quick guide is; an endurance focused road bike will suit most beginners.
+But if you're wondering what else is out there a quick guide is that an endurance-focused road bike will suit most beginners.
 A cyclocross, adventure road or gravel bike may be up your street if you want to travel off road, and a hybrid bike could be an option should drop handlebars feel intimidating (though we'd encourage you to test ride a road bike first).

-We've got a host of buying guides to help you out find your perfect bike
+We've got a host of buying guides to help you find your perfect bike.

 - Best cheap road bikes